ryuran/garden-starter-kit/docs/browsersync.md

-Browsersync : Proxyfy JS and CSS files
+Browsersync: Proxyfy JS and CSS files
 ===============================================================================

 The _Garden Starter Kit_ embed a version of [Browsersync](https://www.browsersync.io/).